Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I was just telling Carl on the door,

-just let him in, just let him in.
+just let him in.
+Just let him in.

 So we're making a loss on this tonight, Mason.

-Um, good, thank you.
+Good, thank you.

-I'm good, yeah, I'm
+I'm good, yeah, I'm great.

-today.
 Saints by 69.

 Nice.

-Nice.
-Very
+Very nice.

-result so nice.
+It was a result so nice.

-Oh, I'm going to watch it twice.
+I'm going to watch it twice.

 I should check now.

-Am I doing the report or not?
+am I doing the report or not

-I'd be worried about anyone except you because
+Honestly, I'd be worried about anyone

 Yeah.

-Yeah, he's a problem gambler
+He's a problem gambler in Las Vegas.

-in Las Vegas.
 Yeah, it's great.
-Let's do that.

 So good.

-No, it's okay.
 I have written one.
-It's okay.

-how the show works, though.
+Dave, explain how the show works, though.

-Well, what we do here is we take it in turns to report on a topic often suggested by one of the listeners,
+Well, what we do here is we take it in terms of the report on a topic,

-go away, do a little bit of research, bring it back to the group,
+often suggested by one of the listeners, go away, do a little bit of research,

-and then all have a bit of a laugh.
+bring it back to the group, and then all have a bit of a laugh.

 That's what we do.